 After thanking the customer service rep profusely for her kindness, I couldn’t help but to feel a little sad about the situation as I got off the phone with her.

-Here was this very sweet woman, who likely spends her typical workday getting verbally eviscerated by rude and entitled customers who are deficient in epicness.
+Here was this very sweet woman, who likely spends her typical workday getting verbally eviscerated by rude and entitled customers.
 And when she finally was able to talk to someone who simply treated her like a human being, she felt the need to offer a monetary reward for it.

 In other words, she basically paid me for being kind.

 Last week, I met one of my readers in person.
 We chatted for 15 minutes before she also said something that shocked me:

 “Wow, you’re really the same nice guy in person as you are on your blog.
 I sincerely applaud you for your integrity–it’s rare and refreshing.”

 Please don’t get me wrong–I’m not one of those people who can’t take a compliment.
 I sincerely appreciate it when people tell me that I’m kind and that I have integrity.
 What makes me a little sad is that these traits are actually worth celebrating.

 Is the bar set so low that being an insufferable jerk is the new normal?
 Is having a firm grip on our emotions and acting like a decent human being so rare that it should be rewarded?
 Is being “who you say you are” something that should shock most people?

 If so, then we all have some work to do.